 From Stanley, drive 4 miles north/northwest on Idaho 21 and turn left (west) onto the signed Iron Creek road.
 After 4 miles, the road reaches the developed Iron Creek transfer camp, where parking and information is available.

-At the trailhead, you need to fill out a wilderness use tag (no charge, just a hassle).
+No more need for the Rec Pass (thank the lord!).
+However, at the trailhead, you need to fill out a wilderness use tag (no charge, just a hassle).

 When To Climb